 Chlorides are commonly found in fertilizers, water softeners, and road salt.
-Chlorides are commonly found in fertilizer as potassium salts, specifically Potassium Chloride.
-Chlorides in fertilizers leech through the soil, polluting the groundwater.
+Chlorides, commonly Potassium Chloride, in fertilizers leech through the soil, polluting the groundwater.
 Water softeners use salt to replace heavy minerals like calcium and magnesium with sodium to reduce the hardness of the water.
 For those using groundwater as their primary source of drinking water without a water softener, hard water can lead to mineral build up in pipes and make hot water heaters less efficient over time.

 In the Chicago area and Northern Illinois, road salt used in winter road, parking lot, and sidewalk maintenance is one of the primary sources of chloride.
 Road salt, commonly made up of rock salt as sodium chloride, lowers the freezing point of water causing ice to melt when the temperature is below freezing.
 When the road salt dissolves, the sodium and chloride ions split apart and help disrupt the hydrogen and oxygen ions of water from forming into the crystal structure of ice.
 Other materials used in winter maintenance commonly include Magnesium Chloride and Calcium Chloride.
 Both of these materials also contribute to chloride pollution.